FIRST READING (Daniel 9:4b - 10)

 At that time, Jesus said to his disciples: "Be merciful, even as your Father is merciful.
 Judge not, and you will not be judged; condemn not, and you will not be condemned; forgive, and you will be forgiven; give, and it will be given to you; good measure, pressed down, shaken together, running over, will be put into your lap.
 For the measure you give will be the measure you get back."

-In today’s gospel reading, Jesus provides us a few simple instructions.
-He asks us to not judge or condemn.
-He also instructs us to be generous and forgive.
+Notice that in today's gospel reading, Jesus asks us to not judge or condemn.
+He also tells us to give and forgive.
 We are reminded that we cannot receive without first giving of ourselves.
 St Ignatius of Loyola reminds us this in his prayer for generosity:

 Teach me to serve you as you deserve;